-Ireland’s general election will be called as early as Thursday, November 7th, with the polling date widely expected to be Friday, November 29th.
+Ireland’s general election will be taking place on Friday, November 29th.
 92.5 Phoenix FM will be bringing you all of the latest coverage in the run-up to and following the election with live updates from the count centres throughout the day.

 It is vital to have your voice heard by participating in the democratic process.
 To help you prepare for voting, we have put together an explainer on how the ballot paper works and how to ensure your preferred candidate or candidates stand the best chance of being elected.